The Covenant Orientation Program

 Components

 Four orientation courses in the areas of history, theology, ethics, and the mission and ministry of the Covenant have been designed to provide a common education experience.
 Courses are led by experienced Covenant faculty and are designed to explore topics from a distinctly Covenant perspective.
-Courses are offered during the Covenant Midwinter Conference and at other venues around the country throughout the year, making them accessible to students serving in a wide range of locations and ministries.
+Courses are offered in a variety of formats—including in-person intensives and hybrid synchronous online options—throughout the year, making them accessible to students serving in a wide range of locations and ministry contexts.

 Courses